Maxim-Mazurok/google-api-typings-generator/gapi.client.logging-v2/readme.md

 await gapi.client.logging.updateCmekSettings({name: 'name'});

 /*
-Updates the Log Router settings for the given resource.Note: Settings for the Log Router can currently only be configured for Google Cloud organizations.
-Once configured, it applies to all projects and folders in the Google Cloud organization.UpdateSettings will fail if 1) kms_key_name is invalid, or 2) the associated service account does not have the required roles/cloudkms.cryptoKeyEncrypterDecrypter role assigned for the key, or 3) access to the key is disabled.
-4) location_id is not supported by Logging.
-5) location_id violate OrgPolicy.See Enabling CMEK for Log Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
+Updates the settings for the given resource.
+This method applies to all feature configurations for organization and folders.UpdateSettings will fail if 1) kms_key_name is invalid, 2) the associated service account does not have the required roles/cloudkms.cryptoKeyEncrypterDecrypter role assigned for the key, 3) access to the key is disabled, 4) storage_location is not supported by Logging, 5) storage_location violates the location OrgPolicy, or 6) default_sink_config is set but has an unspecified filter write mode.See Configure default settings for organizations and folders (https://cloud.google.com/logging/docs/default-settings) for more information.
 */
 await gapi.client.logging.updateSettings({name: 'name'});
 ```